Criticism of Greenpeace: Opposition to biotechnology

 In 2016, 107 Nobel laureates signed a letter urging Greenpeace to end its opposition to genetically modified organisms (GMOs).
 The letter stated: "We urge Greenpeace and its supporters to re-examine the experience of farmers and consumers worldwide with crops and foods improved through biotechnology, recognize the findings of authoritative scientific bodies and regulatory agencies, and abandon their campaign against "GMOs" in general and Golden rice in particular.
 Scientific and regulatory agencies around the world have repeatedly and consistently found crops and foods improved through biotechnology to be as safe as, if not safer than those derived from any other method of production.
 There has never been a single confirmed case of a negative health outcome for humans or animals from their consumption.
 Their environmental impacts have been shown repeatedly to be less damaging to the environment, and a boon to global biodiversity."

 Mismanagement of funds

 In June 2014, media outlets reported that one employee lost 3.8 million euros by betting on fixed rate concurrency exchange when the euro was gaining against foreign currency.
-Internal leaked communications by Kumi Naidoo, executive director of Greenpeace, indicates a "huge problem" and that the staff have "good reason" to be upset.
+Internal leaked communications by Kumi Naidoo, the then executive director of Greenpeace International, indicated a "huge problem" and that the staff have "good reason" to be upset.
 At the same time Pascal Husting, one of the top executives of the organization, was shown to commute several times a month during a two-year period between Luxembourg, his home residence, and Amsterdam, the Headquarters of Greenpeace.
 This is against the organisation's view that short flights add to the CO_{2} emissions and internal policies regarding short flights.
 Pascal later apologized publicly.

+Tree trunk incident

+In June 1995, Greenpeace took a trunk of a tree from the forests of the proposed national park of Koitajoki in Ilomantsi, Finland and put it on exhibitions held in Austria and Germany.
+Greenpeace said in a press conference that the tree was originally from a logged area in the ancient forest which was supposed to be protected.
+Metsähallitus accused Greenpeace of theft and said that the tree was from a normal forest and had been left standing because of its old age.
+Metsähallitus also said that the tree had actually crashed over a road during a storm.
+The incident received much publicity in Finland, for example in the large newspapers Helsingin Sanomat and Ilta-Sanomat.
+Greenpeace replied that the tree had fallen down because of the protective forest around it had been clearcut, and that they wanted to highlight the fate of old forests in general, not the fate of one particular tree.
+Greenpeace also highlighted that Metsähallitus admitted the value of the forest afterwards as Metsähallitus currently refers to Koitajoki as a distinctive area because of its old growth forests.